airbnb/lottie/android.md

 ---
 # Global Configuration
 Lottie has some global configuration options.
 None are required by default but it can be used to:
-* Use your own network stack intead of Lottie's built in one when loading animations from the network.
+* Use your own network stack instead of Lottie's built in one when loading animations from the network.
 * Provide your own cache directories for animation fetched from the network instead of using Lottie's default one (`cacheDir/lottie_network_cache`).
 * Enable systrace makers for debugging.
+* Disable Lottie's network cache completely if you want to implement custom network fetcher-level caching strategy.

 To set it up, somewhere during your application initialization, include:
 ```kotlin